 1 Day Gorilla Trekking in Rwanda

 Our 1 Day Gorilla Trekking Tour in Rwanda gives primate lovers (limited by time) the chance to experience the endangered mountain gorillas and other rich forest life in Volcanoes National Park in a day.
-You are possibly in the land of a thousand Hills for business or a Conference and wish to spare some time off your busy schedule to visit the Giant Apes in their natural habitat.
+You are possibly in the land of a thousand hills for business or a conference and wish to spare some time off your busy schedule to visit the giant apes in their natural habitat.
 This short gorilla tour is perfect for you and is only possible in Rwanda.

 Highlights of the 1 day Gorilla Trekking Tour in Rwanda

-- A 4:30 am +/- Hotel pick-up
+- A 4:30 am +/- hotel pickup

-- Two a half to three-hour Scenic drive from Kigali to Volcanoes National Park
+- Two a half to three-hour scenic drive from Kigali to Volcanoes National Park

 - 1 to 6-hour search for the mountain gorillas (on foot).